 2.8.3.2 In this respect, some essential questions include:

 a.
 How can 5G promote sustainable development?
-What are some of the key uses/application for 5G technologies that can drive adoption?
+What are some of the key uses/application of 5G technologies that can drive adoption?
 What are the main challenges relating to deployment of such technologies?

 b.
-What are the roles that policy-makers and other stakeholders can play to ensure that policies and strategies support technological solutions, including 5G implementation, that provide benefit and access to all?
+What can policy-makers and other stakeholders do to promote policies and strategies to support the implementation of telecommunications/ICTs such as 5G to provide benefit and access to all?

 c.
-What are the steps that all stakeholders can take to foster a 5G innovation ecosystem and new business models to maximize the benefits for all while minimizing associated costs, financial and otherwise?
+What steps can all stakeholders take to foster a 5G innovation ecosystem and new business models to maximize the benefits for all while minimizing associated costs, financial and otherwise?

+d.
+What policies can help mobilize 5G technologies towards enabling applications of big data and AI for sustainable development.

-In addition to the questions above, some experts were of the view that a cross-cutting question should also be included in order to draw focus towards the policies that can help mobilize 5G technologies towards enabling applications of Big Data and AI for sustainable development (for details, please see Comment C-009)..
+In addition to the questions above, some experts were of the view that a cross-cutting question should also be included in order to draw focus towards the policies that can help mobilize 5G technologies towards enabling applications of Big Data and AI for sustainable development (for details, please see Comment C-009).
 Some other experts expressed the view that as separate sections have been devoted to each of these technologies, and since the primary objective of WTPF-21 is to deliberate upon policies for mobilizing these technologies for sustainable development, it is not necessary to include a specific question for this purpose.

-2.8.4 Big Data

 2.8.4.1 Experts recognized that the opportunities and challenges posed by Big Data are significant.
 Some experts were of the view that the best way to implement Decision 611 (Council 2019) was to address Big Data in the Report through the lens of new and emerging telecommunications/ICTs.
 Therefore, they recommended against including a standalone section on Big Data in the Report and recommended to incorporate Big Data into other sections, focusing on policies to mobilize new and emerging telecommunications/ICTs to enable Big Data applications for sustainable development, aligning closely with the WTPF-21 theme and ITU's mandate.
 Other experts were of the view that Decision 611 (Council 2019) recognized Big Data explicitly among the topics for discussion in the theme for WTPF-21 and therefore, they recommended that Big Data should be discussed more broadly and incorporated as a standalone section in the Report.

 2.8.4.2 Big Data has the potential to create significant value for the world economy and consumers everywhere - enhancing the productivity and competitiveness of the private and public sector globally.
 However, policy-makers and other stakeholders may need to address several challenges if they are to capture its full potential.